St. Clair County, Illinois, Research and Resources: A Genealogist’s Guide

 Lebanon Township Cemeteries

 About 2,300 burials for St. Joseph Catholic in addition to many not found in church records or online databases.
 Summerfield City, Barton, Bradsby-Higgins, Bryan, Baer, Padfield/Schmahl, Pausche, Wittmer, and Whitaker-Pleasant Valley Road Methodist.
 Bonus – Plot maps included of St. Joseph and Summerfield City.
-Surname list 79 pages. $12.00.
+Surname list (PDF).

 Chronicling more than 6600 burials in Mascoutah City Cemetery took more than four years to complete.
 A four-page cemetery plat map is included plus smaller cemeteries of Briesacker, Perrin/Home and Schnebelin family cemeteries.
-168 pages. $15.00.
+Order the print edition ONLINE or mail a check with this form.
+168 pages. $15.00

 A companion to Mascoutah Township Cemeteries

 Showcases an inventory of Fike and Lincoln Lake cemeteries along with burials in Holy Childhood of Jesus (Old and New) plus all smaller cemeteries in this township previously published in the Society Quarterly.
-Mascoutah township surnames 84 pages. $15.00.
+Mascoutah township surnames (PDF).
+Order the print edition ONLINE or mail a check with this form.
+84 pages. $15.00.

 Millstadt Township Cemeteries